rbiswas4/lsstpipeline/Prerequisites.rst

 ==============

 - gfortran, f2py, standard python packages
-- anaconda python: Things should work with other python 2.7.5 versions, but we often work with anaconda python.
+- anaconda python:
+  Things should work with other python 2.7.5 versions, but we often work with anaconda python.
 So, this is well tested on anaconda python.
+This can be downloaded from https://store.continuum.io/cshop/anaconda/
 - throughputs for LSST.
 You need the path to the throughputs directory::

    wget http://dev.lsstcorp.org/cgit/LSST/sims/throughputs.git/snapshot/throughputs-1.2.tar.gz